peavers/string-similarity/README.md

-# BERT String Similarity Service
+# Sentence Transformer String Grouping Service

-This repository provides a Flask-based API service for computing semantic similarity between a list of strings using the BERT (Bidirectional Encoder Representations from Transformers) model.
-The code is designed to be straightforward to understand and can be easily integrated into various projects requiring similarity measurement among text strings.
+This repository offers a Flask-based API service to group semantically similar strings using the Sentence Transformer model.
+The code is designed for ease of understanding and integration into projects that require text grouping based on semantic similarity.

 ---

 ### Features

-- Uses BERT for generating dense vector representations of text strings.
+- Utilizes the Sentence Transformer for generating dense vector representations of text strings.
-- Computes pairwise cosine similarity to measure how close two vectors are.
+- Groups similar strings based on a specified similarity threshold.
-- Returns average similarity and identifies strings that have below-average similarity.
+- Returns groups of similar strings.

 ## Installation and Setup